 Youth for the Quality Care of Animals

 All of the following award applications are in a fillable PDF format.
 Before filling out the application, open the document in Adobe Acrobat and save it to your computer.
-Once the application is complete either mail it to: University of Illinois Extension 1350 West Prairie Drive Sycamore, IL 60178 or upload it to our Box File.
-All award applications are due no later than Friday, September 11, 2020.
+All award applications are due no later than Friday, September 10, 2021.